Layla-Hammoud/assignment/README.md

 # assignment
 ## computer Sience project
-a web site provide information about computer science
+a web site provide informations about computer science
 ### languages which I use in the project

 * HTML